The Drought Fighter

 Masters: Paul Kaiser: Drought Fighter

-Could a controversial farmer in California have found the most effective way to grow food in a warming world?
+Could a small, controversial farmer in California have found the most effective way to grow food in a warming world?

 By TODD OPPENHEIMER